docelic/tcs_chart/README.md

 Tox software's compliance sheets are found in `tox_software/*.json`.

-When `generate.pl` is run with default options, it reads both files and produces a complete compliance table, in HTML format, printed to STDOUT.
+When `generate.pl` is run with default options, it reads both and prints a complete compliance chart, in HTML format, to STDOUT.
-Please run `./generate.pl -h` for all command line options.
+Please run `./generate.pl -h` for all command line options and variations of this basic process.

 Users will most likely want to configure options "output file" (`-o`), and possibly "point condition" (`-pc`) and "software condition" (`-sc`).
 The first one configures the output file; the other two specify which subset of TCS points and/or software should be included in the report.